Polydile/dile-components/docs/crud/crud-insert.md

 ## BelongsTo Example

+Here you can see an example of the functionality that can be incorporated using the `belongsTo` and `relationId` properties of `dile-crud-insert`.

 ### From component

-Just like in the previous example, we need a component to function as the form.
-Additionally, this component must also declare the `belongsTo` and `relatedId` properties in order to work with them and set the related field accordingly.
+Just like in the previous example, you need a component to function as the form.
+Additionally, this component must also declare the `belongsTo` and `relationId` properties in order to work with them and set the related field accordingly.

 {% include "componentes-crud/board-game-form.md" %}